The-vinicius/btc-learning-hub/learning-English.md

 A container for a batch of Bitcoin transactions, including a reference to the previous block and a nonce used in proof of work.

 **Genesis Block:**
-The first block in the Bitcoin blockchain, mined by Satoshi Nakamoto in January 2009.
+The first block in the Bitcoin blockchain was mined by Satoshi Nakamoto in January 2009.

 **Mining:**
-The process of creating new blocks by solving complex computational puzzles, verifying transactions, and securing the network.
+The process of creating new blocks involves solving complex computational puzzles, verifying transactions, and securing the network.

 **Hashrate:**
 The total computational power used by the Bitcoin network to mine and process transactions.